 Why Rent Chicago Condos?

 Renting a condo apartment, instead of a traditional apartment, can be an alternative for renters who are broadening their search for rental properties in Chicago.
 Chicago condos for rent are often found in buildings that have received extra attention from developers or property managers.
 A wave of condo conversions took place in Chicago during the 1990s and early 2000s.
 Developers went in and rehabbed many pre-WWII and mid-century buildings with new electrical, plumbing and finishes, making them more attractive to home buyers.
-In the years following the housing crash of 2008, the number of Chicago condos for rent has increased substantially as more people in Chicago are looking to rent versus own their home.
+In the years following the housing crash of 2008, the number of chicago apartments for rent by owner has increased substantially as more people in Chicago are looking to rent versus own their home.
 A condo for rent by owner have become commonplace, and there’s even a trend of entire buildings deconverting condo buildings to rental apartments. renters will be able to find 1 bedroom, 2 bedroom and 3 bedroom condos for rent in most neighborhoods of Chicago at varying price points.
 Cheap condos for rent by owner in Chicago are generally found in some of the older buildings as many of the newer condos demand the highest prices from renters.
 Pet friendly condos are certainly available but will be contingent on the condo owners policy as well as the underlying rules of the condominium assocation of that building.
 Many townhouses for rent in Chicago are part of a condominium assocaition and are ultimately a condo for rent sicne many of the same rules apply.

 Renters who are fortunate enough to find a condo for rent may find places with a bit more personality in terms of finishes and design.
 And when it comes to maintenance, there may be a little more DIY expected of renters who end up signing leases for condos.
 Condominium buildings aren’t generally managed in every single facet; condominium boards arrange for upkeep and maintenance of the common grounds but repairs to the interior of condos are left up to the discretion of the owner.
 It typically works out that renters will deal with the condo’s owner as a small-scale landlord instead of a property management company that’s responsible for the entire building.